 After you completed managing your information types, be sure to associate the relevant types with the relevant labels, by clicking Configure for a particular label, and adding or deleting information types as appropriate.

-In this article, you learned about defining a SQL Information Protection policy in Azure Security Center.
+In this article, you learned about defining an information protection policy in Azure Security Center.
 To learn more about using SQL Information Protection to classify and protect sensitive data in your SQL databases, see Azure SQL Database Data Discovery and Classification.

-For more information on security policies and data security in Azure Security Center, see the following articles:
+For more information on security policies and data security in Security Center, see the following articles:

 - Setting security policies in Azure Security Center: Learn how to configure security policies for your Azure subscriptions and resource groups